-Curb-mounted skylights incorporate a thermally broken aluminum base frame, which is durable and provides insulation values in the colder climates.
-The doom-shaped lid can effectively shed snow off during the winter months.
+The curb-mounted skylight incorporates an aluminum base frame, which is durable and provides insulation values in colder climates.
+The doom-shaped lid comes in different shades, as well as effectively shed snow off during the winter months.

-Check out our blog post on the cost of skylight replacement.
+Read our blog post on the cost of skylight replacement

 Sun Tunnel Skylight

-It's difficult to insulate the sun tunnel, so homeowners may experience some condensation during the winter months.
-Water droplets to the glass are easy to clean and they do not cause roofing problems; however, poorly installed sun tunnels may cause roof leaks.
+It's difficult to insulate the sun tunnel, so homeowners may experience condensation during the winter months.
+Water droplets to the glass are easy to clean and should not be confused with roof leaks.